fineanmol/plant-tree/README.md

-🌿 Updated on Wed, 23 Jul 2025 19:25:14 GMT
+🎍 Updated on Wed, 23 Jul 2025 20:02:58 GMT

-> "Any fool can write code that a computer can understand."
+> "Code is like humor.
+When you have to explain it, it's bad."